dspeyer/dspeyer.github.io/magic.md

 ### Deceptive Soul
 Prerequisite: Quiet Soul.
 You can appear as aligned as you choose to a Soul Seer’s magic source if your bluff check exceeds their knowledge(religion) activation.
 You must know what magic source you are faking.

+### Elemental Sight
+Prerequisite: any active magic source, two elemental schools
+You can sense elements whose schools you know within 10 * wis mod meters of yourself.
+Elements which are parts of the bodies of ensouled beings don't count.
+Line of sight is not required, but invisibility magic or darksteel block this effect.

+### Word Sight
+Prerequisite: any active magic source, telepathy school, spellcraft +6 You can sense the meaning of all words spoken or signed within 10 * wis mod meters of you with intent that you understand them.
+This works regardless of language or audibility.
+You can suppress or restore this ability as a free action.

 ### Combined Reset
 Prerequisite: Spellpool and an Increasing cost.